haiwera-silk-cd/magento-devdocs/guides/v2.0/get-started/bk-get-started-api.md

 * Integrate with a {% glossarytooltip f3944faf-127e-4097-9918-a2e9c647d44f %}CMS{% endglossarytooltip %} (Content Management System).
 At present, content tagging is not supported.

 * Create {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} widgets in the Magento {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} or on the {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} panel.
-The {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}widget{% endglossarytooltip %} makes AJAX calls to access services.
+The {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} makes AJAX calls to access services.

 <h2 id="procedure">How do I get started?</h2>

-You must register a web service on {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+You must register a web service on {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.
 Use the following general steps to set up Magento to enable web services.

 1. If you are using token-based authentication, create a web services user on Magento Admin by selecting **System > All Users > Add New User**.
 (If you are using session-based or OAuth authentication, you do not need to create the new user in the Admin.)
 2. Create a new integration on Magento Admin.
 To create an integration, click System > Integration > Add New Integration.
 Be sure to restrict which resources the integration can access.